sebastianSRS12/multi-cloud-cicd-pipeline/README.md

 # Multi-Cloud CI/CD Pipeline

-A standout project demonstrating a complete CI/CD pipeline that builds and deploys a Flask web application to both AWS and Azure using Terraform for infrastructure provisioning and Bash scripts for automation.
+A standout project demonstrating a complete CI/CD pipeline that builds and deploys a Flask web application to AWS, GCP, and Azure using Terraform for infrastructure provisioning and scripts for automation.

 ## Architecture